 Commercial mortgages in Alberta generally apply to several different sorts of properties.
 Industrial, retail and office properties all require commercial mortgages.
 Individuals and entities purchasing residential real estate can use a commercial mortgage for the financing if they are purchasing it for the purpose of investment.
 These properties come in three categories: pure residential (1-4 units), pure residential (5+ units) or residential/commercial mixed.

 Down payment is an important consideration when taking out commercial mortgages in Edmonton, Calgary or any of the smaller cities in Alberta.
 The maximum loan-to-value ratio you can usually get for a commercial mortgage is for projects that are either multi-family residential (85%) or a residential/commercial mix (80%).
-Office space, commercial plazas and industrial properties generally have a maximum LTV ratio of 75%, while mortgages for farmland tend to max out at 55% LTV.
+Office space, commercial plazas and industrial properties generally have a maximum LTV ratio of 75%, while mortgages for Alberta farmland tend to max out at 55% LTV.
 That means that you have to put the rest as a down payment.
-For example, if you’re considering a $1 million property, you’d have to put $450,000 down if it were a piece of farmland, but if it were a multi-family residential property, you’d only have to put down $150,000.
+For example, if you’re considering a $1 million, you’d have to put $450,000 down if it were a piece of farmland in Alberta, but if it were a multi-family residential, you’d only have to put down $150,000.

 The time frame of commercial mortgages in Alberta can be confusing as well.
 Residential mortgages sometimes close in 15 to 20 days, but they don’t take longer than 90 days in most cases.
 Commercials can take a lot longer to close, ranging from 60 days to as long as a year.
 The interest rates for commercial mortgages are often kept in house by lenders, which means that it helps to have a mortgage broker looking for the best deal possible.

 How do you qualify for a commercial mortgage in Alberta